AbdullahProjects/Loan-Approval-Prediction/README.md

 # About this Loan Approval Prediction App:
-Here is the live preview ➡️ https://akk-loan-approval-prediction.streamlit.app/
+Here is the live preview ➡️ <a href="https://akk-loan-approval-prediction.streamlit.app/" target="_blank">Click Here for Live Demo</a>

 #### This is Machine Learning Project based on classification Problem in which Prediction is based on Yes or No. Means Whether a person is eligibile or not eligible for the loan approval.